 Enable Blue Light Filter on Samsung TV

 Most smartphones and computers these days have an inbuilt Blue light filter that can be turned on via display settings.
 Unfortunately, the Blue light filter option is not available on Samsung TVs.
 However, there are still 3 ways to stop your TV screen from emitting Blue light via the Picture Settings.
 When the Blue light filter is enabled, you’ll see a yellowish tint on the screen.
+In case you own an LG Smart TV as well, don’t forget to check how you can turn on the blue light filter on LG TV.

 Method 1: Picture Mode settings